gozeloglu/cache/README.md

 * Written in Vanilla Go, with no dependencies.
 * Safe for concurrent use.
-* Supports any data type for values.
+* Supports any data type for keys and values.

 ### Installation